QR4.3.5 Where is the Anti-matter?

 Figure 4.7.
 Rotation in and on space

-What then does a processing model conclude?
+What then does processing suggest?
 A clockwise rotation in a space is anti-clockwise from the other side (Figure 4.7a), but a first-up rotation on a surface stays that way however it is viewed (Figure 4.7b).
-If our universe began with one photon, then it had to first vibrate up or down on the surface of space, and either way, all its offspring would follow suit.
+If our universe began with one photon, it had to first vibrate up or down on the surface of space, and either way, its offspring would follow suit.

-It follows that our universe became matter not anti-matter because the first photon chose to vibrate first up not down.
-Light then evolved into matter only, so the anti-matter the standard model tries to explain away never was.
-The first event of our universe made it matter and from then on, anti-matter was a path not taken.
+It follows that our universe filled with matter not anti-matter because the first photon chose to vibrate up then down.
+Light then evolved into matter only, so the anti-matter the standard model is mystified by never was.
+The first event of our universe led to matter and from then on, anti-matter was a path not taken.
 Nothing in our universe will ever explain why it is made of matter not anti-matter because that was decided when it began.

 Next